Support SADC

 The Stephanie Jacob Adult Scholarship Fund is supported in part through a generous annual gift from Ms. Jacob's family and in part through individual donations.
 Your contribution will augment this support and allow more adults ages 18 through seniors to follow their desire to train and learn at SADC.

-One of the ways we ensure the future of dance is through our residency programs, which provide free space for choreographers and companies to create and rehearse.
+One of the ways we ensure the future of dance in the East Bay is through our Artists in Residence (AIR) program, which provide free space for choreographers and companies to create and rehearse in addition to monetary honorariums.
 Residencies are a critical tool for choreographers, who spend countless hours in the studio creating, designing and revising the art that is eventually witnessed by the public in performances.
 With grants dwindling and space difficult to find, artists are increasingly looking to community hubs like Shawl-Anderson for support.

 SAYE